Whether it’s Thanksgiving or not, toss your leftover turkey in the slow cooker or Instant Pot for this turkey corn chowder recipe.

 - If using thickening agent – turn off slow cooker, mix together slurry and stir it in.
 Close lid & let sit on OFF for 5-10 minutes or until chowder has thickened to your liking.

 - Select manual setting and set time for 12 minutes.
-Quick-release pressure when cook time is completed.
+When done, natural release pressure 5 minutes then quick-release remaining pressure.

 - If using thickening agent – turn off IP, mix together slurry and stir it into the IP.
 Close lid & let sit on OFF for 5-10 minutes or until chowder has thickened to your liking.